TinyGo tries to be similar to the main

 Flash the program to a microcontroller.

 Compile the program, optionally flash it to a microcontroller if it is a remote target, and drop into a GDB shell.
-From here you can break the current program (Ctrl-C), single-step, show a backtrace, etc. A debugger must be specified for your particular target in the target .json file and the required tools (like GDB for your target) must be installed as well.
+From there you can set breakpoints, start the program with

 Clean the cache directory, normally stored in